hackfrederick/hackathon2016/connecting.md

  'wind': {'deg': 20, 'speed': 9.17}}
 ```

-That looks somewhat complicated
+That's complicated
 so let's break it down.
-All of the data is wrapped in curly braces.
+The data is wrapped in curly braces
-That tells us that the entire response
+so that tells us that the entire response
-from the weather service
 is a big Python dictionary.

 The words along the left side
 are the keys
 for that dictionary.